-Michael Tilson Thomas (MTT) assumed his post as the San Francisco Symphony’s (SFS) 11th Music Director in September 1995, consolidating a strong relationship with the Orchestra that began some two decades earlier.
-He made his San Francisco Symphony conducting debut in 1974 at 29, leading the Orchestra in Mahler’s Symphony No. 9.
+Michael Tilson Thomas (MTT) celebrated his 20th season as Music Director of the San Francisco Symphony (SFS) during the Orchestra’s 2014-15 season.
+MTT is currently the longest-tenured music director at any major American orchestra, and has surpassed Pierre Monteux as the longest-tenured San Francisco Symphony Music Director.
+MTT assumed his post as the SFS’s 11th Music Director in September 1995, consolidating a strong relationship with the Orchestra that began two decades earlier, with his SFS debut at age 29, leading the Orchestra in Mahler’s Symphony No. 9.

-Tilson Thomas celebrates his 18th season as Music Director of the San Francisco Symphony during the Orchestra’s 2012-13 season.
-He and the Orchestra have been praised for innovative programming, enhancing the orchestral concert experience with multimedia and creative staging, for showcasing the works of American composers, and attracting new audiences for orchestral music, both at Davies Symphony Hall and through the Orchestra’s extensive media projects.
-In 2012, Tilson Thomas and the San Francisco Symphony presented a landmark two-week American Mavericks Festival, a celebration of America’s maverick musical heritage of the 20th century, and toured nationally with all American Mavericks repertoire, including four concerts at Carnegie Hall.
-The initial American Mavericks Festival, which MTT and the Orchestra mounted in 2000, was a landmark 12-concert festival that established the orchestra’s reputation as a standard bearer for American music.
-MTT has led the Orchestra in internationally acclaimed explorations of the music of Mahler, Stravinsky, Prokofiev, Beethoven, Wagner, and Weill.
-Semi-staged productions have included Bartók’s Duke Bluebeard’s Castle, Debussy’s Le martyre de Saint Sebastian, Rimsky-Korsakov’s opera-ballet Mlada, and The Thomashefskys, celebrating MTT’s grandparents, Boris and Bessie Thomashefsky, pioneers of the American Yiddish theater.
+MTT and the Orchestra have been praised for innovative programming, enhancing the orchestral concert experience with multimedia and creative staging, showcasing the works of American composers, and attracting new audiences for orchestral music, both at home in Davies Symphony Hall and through the Orchestra’s extensive media projects.
+In the 2013-14 season he led the SFS in a 3-week exploration of the music of Benjamin Britten, in concerts pairing some of Beethoven’s infrequently performed works alongside recent compositions by Bay Area composer and electronica artist Mason Bates, and performances of major works by Antheil, Bartók, Berlioz, Brahms, Debussy, Ives, Steven Mackey, Mahler, Mozart, Prokofiev, Rachmaninoff, and Schumann.
+In 2012, Tilson Thomas and the San Francisco Symphony presented a landmark two-week American Mavericks Festival, a celebration of America’s maverick musical heritage of the 20th century, and toured nationally with all-American Mavericks repertoire, including four concerts at Carnegie Hall.
+MTT has also led the Orchestra in internationally acclaimed explorations of the music of Mahler, Stravinsky, Prokofiev, Beethoven, Wagner, and Weill, and semi-staged productions including Britten’s Peter Grimes, Bartók’s Duke Bluebeard’s Castle, Debussy’s Le martyre de Saint Sebastian, music from Peer Gynt by Grieg, Robin Holloway, and Alfred Schnittke; Rimsky-Korsakov’s opera-ballet Mlada, and The Thomashefskys, celebrating MTT’s grandparents, Boris and Bessie Thomashefsky, pioneers of the American Yiddish theater.

-Michael Tilson Thomas’s acclaimed recordings have won numerous international awards, including 11 Grammys for SF Symphony recordings of Mahler’s symphonies 3, 6, 7, 8, and the Adagio from Symphony No. 10, scenes from Prokofiev’s Romeo and Juliet, and a collection of three Stravinsky ballet scores – Le Sacres du printemps, The Firebird, and Perséphone.
+MTT’s many recordings have won numerous international awards, including 12 Grammy awards for his recordings with the SFS: for John Adams’ Harmonielehre and Short Ride in a Fast Machine, Mahler’s Symphonies Nos.
+3, 6, 7, 8, and the Adagio from Symphony No. 10, scenes from Prokofiev’s Romeo and Juliet, and a collection of three Stravinsky ballet scores – Le Sacres du printemps, The Firebird, and Perséphone.
 For the San Francisco Symphony’s own SFS Media label, Tilson Thomas and the Orchestra recorded all of Mahler’s symphonies and his works for voices, chorus and orchestra.
-Most recently, he and he Orchestra recorded and released John Adams’ Harmonielehre and Short Ride in a Fast Machine; Ives’ A Concord Symphony, arranged by Henry Brant; Copland’s Organ Symphony with Paul Jacobs; and Beethoven’s Symphonies Nos.
-5 and 7 and his Piano Concerto No. 4 with Emanuel Ax.
+In 2014 MTT and the Orchestra released the first ever live concert recording of Bernstein’s complete score for West Side Story featuring broadway and television star Cheyenne Jackson.
+Other significant recent recordings include American Mavericks with works by Henry Cowell, Lou Harrison, and Edgard Varèse, featuring pianist Jeremy Denk and organist Paul Jacobs; Ives’ A Concord Symphony, arranged by Henry Brant; Copland’s Organ Symphony with Paul Jacobs; and most recently Beethoven’s Symphonies Nos.
+2, 5, 7 and 9 and his Cantata on the Death of Emperor Joseph II and Piano Concerto No. 4, with soloist Emanuel Ax.
 Tilson Thomas’s recordings also include pioneering work with the music of American composers Carl Ruggles, Steve Reich, John Cage and George and Ira Gershwin.

 A Los Angeles native, Tilson Thomas began his formal studies at the University of Southern California, where he studied piano with John Crown and conducting and composition with Ingolf Dahl.
 At 19, he was named Music Director of the Young Musicians Foundation Debut Orchestra.
 He worked with Stravinsky, Boulez, Stockhausen, and Copland on premieres of their works at Los Angeles’s famed Monday Evening Concerts.
 During this period he was also pianist and conductor for Gregor Piatigorsky and Jascha Heifetz.

-MTT and the SFS created the acclaimed national Keeping Score PBS television series and multimedia project, unprecedented among American orchestras.
-Designed to make classical music more accessible to people of all ages and musical backgrounds, Keeping Score is anchored by eight composer documentaries and eight live concert films, viewed by more than nine million Americans on national PBS television and DVD; an interactive web site to explore and learn about music, www.keepingscore.org; and a Peabody Award-winning national radio series with episodes hosted by MTT.
-Its education program for K-12 schools furthers teaching through the arts by integrating classical music into core subjects.
+MTT and the SFS created the landmark national Keeping Score PBS television series and multimedia project, unprecedented among American orchestras.
+Designed to make classical music more accessible to people of all ages and musical backgrounds, Keeping Score is anchored by eight composer documentaries and eight live concert films, viewed by more than six million Americans on national PBS television, Blu-ray and DVD; an interactive web site to explore and learn about music, www.keepingscore.org; and a national radio series with episodes hosted by MTT.
+Its education program for K-12 schools was designed to further teaching through the arts by integrating classical music into core subjects.
 Keeping Score composers include Tchaikovsky, Beethoven, Stravinsky, Copland, Ives, Berlioz, Shostakovich, and Mahler.